-Form 3.4 is for reporting expected coincident peak impacts for each demand response program.
 The term "demand response" encompasses a variety of programs, including traditional direct control (interruptible) programs and price-responsive programs.
-Therefore, programs are identified as dispatchable or nondispatchable.
+Such programs can be categorized as either dispatchable or nondispatchable.

-Dispatchable programs are defined here as programs with triggering conditions that the customer does not control and cannot anticipate, such as direct control, interruptible tariffs, or demand bidding programs.
-Programs with triggering conditions are dispatchable whether they are a day-of or day-ahead trigger, and whether the trigger is economic or physical.
-POUs should treat energy or peak load saved from dispatchable programs as a resource and not a reduction to the demand forecast.
+"Dispatchable programs" are defined here as programs with triggering conditions that the customer does not control and cannot anticipate, such as direct control, interruptible tariffs, or demand bidding programs.
+Programs with triggering conditions are dispatchable whether they are a day-of or day-ahead trigger and whether the trigger is economic or physical.
+LSEs should treat energy or peak load saved from dispatchable programs as a resource and not a modification to the demand forecast.

 Nondispatchable programs are not activated using a predetermined threshold condition but allow the customer to make the economic choice whether to modify usage in response to ongoing price signals.
-Impacts from nondispatchable programs should be included in the demand forecast.
-For example, load reductions at on-peak hours subtracted from the base forecast and load shifting in off-peak hours added to the base forecast.
+Impacts from nondispatchable programs should be included in the demand forecast and reported through Form 3.